CC

 3

 Beautiful and usable are not in tension.
-But usable must come first.
+But usable has to come first.

 Part 2 — Generative Engine Optimization · 2 minutes